 "Cabin Fever" seems to be All In Their Heads, but only because the crew's been driven temporarily insane.
 Or was it?
 Maybe the insanity is what got them all singing about it?
 The question is never answered.

-The Muppets is a blend of Diegetic (mainly near the end, during the fundraiser) and Alternate Universe (The reprise of "Life's a Happy Song" ends with the crowd collapsing from exhaustion; the muppets are baffled by Tex Richman's rap).
+The Muppets is mostly Alternate Universe (The reprise of "Life's a Happy Song" ends with the crowd collapsing from exhaustion; the muppets are baffled by Tex Richman's rap), while the songs performed during the fundraiser are diegetic (just as they would be in Real Life).

 Walk the Line is Diegetic, as Johnny Cash is a professional singer on tour with his group.
 Each musical number depicted in the film occurs at a point that is professionally or personally important to Johnny Cash' life.
 (For example, his first audition, his first public performance, his comeback performance, asking June to marry him on stage, etc.)